AF360/CogletVoiceAssistedLLMRobot/README.md

 ## Hardware used:
-- 1x Raspberry Pi 5 8GB with USB-C powersupply
+- 1x Raspberry Pi 5 8GB with USB-C power supply
 - 1x Seeedstudio Grove AI Vision V2 with camera (needs to fit into eyeball, some cameras have a too big PCB to fit), you can get this from Will Cogley's online shop: https://nmrobots.com/products/grove-vision-ai-module-v2-hd-camera-adaptor-15-pin-flex-cable
 - 1x Seeedstudio ReSpeaker Lite audio module (incl.
 2x digital far-field mics)
 - 1x Passive speaker with 4 ohm and 3-5W, connected to speaker terminal on the ReSpeaker-module (required for hardware AEC).
 - 10x MG90S micro-servo motors for robot animation
-- 1x PCA9684 servo driver board (AZ Delivery/Adafruit)
+- 1x PCA9685 servo driver board (AZ Delivery/Adafruit)
-- 1x Mean Well RSP-100-5, 20A 5V powersuppy for the servo motors
+- 1x Mean Well RSP-100-5, 20A 5V power supply for the servo motors
-- 1x 5mm NeoPixel RGBLED with intgegrated 281x controller (optional)
+- 1x 5mm NeoPixel RGBLED with integrated 281x controller (optional)
 - 1x Adafruit Pixel Shifter 6066, level shifter 3.3V -> 5V for LED logic
 - 3D-printed parts for Coglet from Will Cogley
 - For realistic looks you can get ultra-realistic eyeballs from Will Cogley's online shop: https://nmrobots.com/products/preorder-camera-compatible-ultra-realistic-eyes